waterjugs/SYN-Seed-Script/README.md

 ![first](https://github.com/waterjugs/SYN-Seed-Script/blob/screenshots/Game%20Resolution%20Error.png)

-## Delete All Intro Movies From Your Respective Game Folder.
+## Step One: Delete All Intro Movies From Your Respective Game Folder.

 If you are using the _Steam_ version of Hell Let Loose
 > Steam Intro Movies Location: "*YourSteamInstallPath*\\steamapps\common\Hell Let Loose\HLL\Content\Movies"